RetroDECK/ES-DE/THEMES-DEV.md

 * `zIndex` - type: FLOAT.
     - z-index value for component.
 Components will be rendered in order of z-index value from low to high.

-EmulationStation borrows the concept of "nine patches" from Android (or "9-Slices").
+ES-DE borrows the concept of "nine patches" from Android (or "9-Slices").
 Currently the implementation is very simple and hard-coded to only use 48x48px images (16x16px for each "patch").
 Check the `data/resources` directory for some examples (button.png, frame.png).

 #### rating